letsencrypt/ceremony-demos/README.md

 - Update the YAML files, if necessary, to reflect that path to your SoftHSMv2 install.

 - Execute the demo ceremony.
-Output files are available in the `ceremony-output` symlink pointing to `/run/shm/ceremonies/`.
-If your OS distribution doesn't have access to [tmpfs facilities](https://man7.org/linux/man-pages/man5/tmpfs.5.html), use a virtual machine or container that can provide a tmpfs.

   ```sh
   ./reset.sh && ./run.sh
   ```